pavelicii/android-ui-testing-features/README.md

 They are written both in Java and Kotlin.

 :cactus: It's not a separate framework, it's just helpers and aliases for personal reuse in the future.
-There is also a simple Android app which I can run and test something.
+There is also a simple Android app which I can run and test something against.

 ## Tests